Optimal dividend payout with path-dependent drawdown constraint: The ceiling model:

 \thmref{thm:u} and \thmref{thm:averi} will provide a complete answer to the problem \eqref{value} in the complicated case.
 The former resolves the solvability issue of the HJB equation \eqref{v_pb} and establishes some properties of its solution.
 The latter gives the optimal value and optimal strategy for the problem.

-\begin{theorem} The equation \eqref{v_pb} admits a unique solution $v$ in the sense of \defref{def:solution}.
+\begin{theorem} The PDE \eqref{v_pb} admits a unique strong solution $v$ in the sense of \defref{def:solution}.
 Furthermore, we have $ v_{x}$ is continuous in $\Q$ and $v$ is Lipschitz continuous w.r.t. $c$, also given any $p>1$ and $\al=1-1/p$, there is a constant $K>0$ such that

 and for any $(x,c)\in \Q$ and $N\in \N$,

 and